-Welcome to the Academic Hospitalist Fellowship at Nicklaus Children's Hospital.
+Welcome to the Miami Children's Health System/Nicklaus Children's Hospital Academic Hospitalist Fellowship.
 This one year fellowship is designed to train candidates for a future career in academic pediatrics, teaching, and administration.

 About the Nicklaus Children's Hospital Academic Hospitalist Division

 In order to tailor the training to the fellow’s area(s) of interest, each prospective applicant will be required to choose a focus area form the following list of topics/focus areas:

 - Clinical Informatics